aryzing/monorepo-setup/README.md

 * All transpiling controlled from repo root `babel.config.js`, tweaks to individual files/repos to be done with [`overrides`](https://babeljs.io/docs/en/options#overrides).

 # Dead code elimination / tree-shaking

+# Future tasks

+* Have ESLint properly target files that are not in a worksapce, proably with overrides

+# Philosophy

+Keeping it simple.

+The JS ecosystem has limitless config possibilities.
+In this project, we're keeping the configs as simple as possible by using mostly recommended or default settings.

+The there is a high cost of opportunity in fine tuning the configs of our dev tools.
+As such, this project leverages the defaults and recommneded settings established by the community.